jpmml/sklearn2pmml/README.md

 # License #

-SkLearn2PMML is dual-licensed under the [GNU Affero General Public License (AGPL) version 3.0](https://www.gnu.org/licenses/agpl-3.0.html), and a commercial license.
+SkLearn2PMML is licensed under the terms and conditions of the [GNU Affero General Public License, Version 3.0](https://www.gnu.org/licenses/agpl-3.0.html).

+If you would like to use SkLearn2PMML in a proprietary software project, then it is possible to enter into a licensing agreement which makes SkLearn2PMML available under the terms and conditions of the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause) instead.

 # Additional information #

 SkLearn2PMML is developed and maintained by Openscoring Ltd, Estonia.

-Interested in using JPMML software in your application?
+Interested in using [Java PMML API](https://github.com/jpmml) software in your company?
 Please contact [info@openscoring.io](mailto:info@openscoring.io)